parnamis/turn_api/README.md

 Explanation:

-hosts:  list of IP addresses of Cassandra hosts that this instances should communicate with.
-In our default case, we list the local data center host first, and the other data center cassandra host second.
+hosts:  the IP address of the Cassandra host (in most cases, this is the localhost that's running the turn_api server)

 keyspace:  the Cassandra keyspace (database) name